NEW ✨ Let's Crush It on Amazon Together! Contact Us Today

 If you’re new, start with manifested pallets.
 They teach you how to evaluate risk and ROI.
 Once you’ve got your system down?
 Add in a few unmanifested Amazon return pallets, gambles and see what sticks.
 If you’re wondering, both paths work.
 The key is knowing your style and owning it.

-Now that you’ve decided how you want to buy (manifested vs. unmanifested), it’s time to pick where you’ll actually get your Amazon return pallets from.
+Now that you’ve decided how you want to buy (manifested vs. unmanifested), it’s time to pick where you’ll actually get your pallets from.
 If you’re just testing the waters, start with a $85 Amazon return pallet.
 It’s low-risk, high-learning, and serves your purpose.

 Step 3: Choose a Platform to Buy From